automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Beishanlong.md

 # Beishanlong
-## Description: This bird mimic weighed over half a ton.
+## This bird mimic weighed over half a ton.